 In the early 2000s, although the word startup was not a buzzword like today – India was growing in terms of start-ups in the IT and ITES space.

-It was during my training at PwC when I got attracted to joining the startup industry as I noticed there was a lot of problem-solving happening on the other side of the table.
+It was during my training at PwC that I got attracted to joining the startup industry as I noticed there was a lot of problem-solving happening on the other side of the table.

-The pace and speed at this early growth stage organization was phenomenal, infectious, and provided me with opportunities to do various roles.
+The pace and speed at this early growth stage organization were phenomenal, and infectious, and provided me with opportunities to do various roles.
 This role laid the foundation of my career.